MonaSolutions/MonaServer/doc/api.rst

 		}
 	}

-It answers with a *NetConnection.Connect.Rejected* status event and close the client connection.
+In RTMP&RTFMP it answers with a *NetConnection.Connect.Rejected* status event and close the client connection.
 The *event.info.description* field contains your error message.
 Now if you reject a client with no error message, *event.info.description* field will contain "client rejected" by default.

 .. code-block:: lua